LAAC-LSCP/laac-lscp.github.io/docs/logistics.md

 2. Alternatively, you can come in through 29 rue d'Ulm, but you need to wait for someone to open the door for you.
 You can wait and tell a passerby that you're meeting Dr. Cristia at the LSCP - they'll let you through.
 Or you can call me & I'll come down to meet you.
 When you make it in, go through the glass doors straight ahead.
 The elevator will be on your right, or you can take the stairs up to the 4th floor.

 The lab is open from 9am to 7pm.
-You'll soon get a card (takes a couple of days for your name to pop up in the system).

 - you need your card to re-enter the lab after going to the restroom